Continued from Scattered Mennonite

-“Ahhh… school work, sleeping, thinking about everything that happened this week.
-And how grateful I am that you didn’t have to figure out who would call Mexico to tell my mom that I had a stalker.
+“Ahhh… schoolwork, sleeping, thinking about everything that happened this week.
+How grateful I am that you didn’t have to figure out who would call Mexico to tell my mom that I had a stalker.
 That he blew up the entire factory because of me.
 And a bunch of people including me are dead because of it, that’s about it.”
 I replied.

 “Holy shit, Anna!
 That sounds like a blast,” he said.
 And we both laughed like crazy.
 I actually got that one.
 I was so proud of myself for getting one of his jokes in the right context right after he said it.
 That was progress for me.

 “What are you doing?”
 I asked.

 “My mom invited me over to her house for dinner tonight.
 She lives in Port Stanley and since it’s getting colder out, I’ll have to put my motorcycle away soon.
 Would you like to join me for one last ride to Port Stanley before I store my motorcycle for the winter?”